dibdas/Directory-of-Schools/README.md

 This project is developed in HTML, CSS and bootstrap and will run in a web browser.Its s real world porject,built with specifications.The project is based obn online directory of schools.Following the design,the content is personalised.
 Three pages are built main page search page and detail of the school page.While developing the project linters are being put into check.Demo link of the project is given.
+Special thanks to the owner of the project Mathew Njuguna.

 ### Prerequisites